Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 Understanding Kombucha

-Kombucha is a tangy, effervescent drink that ferments sweetened tea with a symbiotic culture of bacteria and yeast (SCOBY).
+Kombucha is a tangy, effervescent drink made by fermenting sweetened tea with a symbiotic culture of bacteria and yeast (SCOBY).

 During the fermentation process, the SCOBY consumes the sugars in the tea, producing various acids, enzymes, and probiotics.